 Decision Diagnostics Corp. is a worldwide prescription and non-prescription diagnostics and home testing products distributor and the manufacturer of the Genstrip 50 (discontinued in November 2016) and GenUltimate! glucose test strips, both Class II medical devices for at-home use for the measurement of glucose.
-The company also has its GenSure! glucose test strip, a product for off-shore sales, and GenChoice! glucose test strip, both alternative test strips now in advanced development or clinical trials testing.
-The GenSure! product has completed its clinical trials, and is currently in registration and is seeking a CE mark in the EU, and will be launched in July 2017.
+The company also has recently introduced its GenSure! glucose test strip, a product for off-shore sales, and its GenChoice! glucose test strip, both alternative test strips now ready for sale and distribution (GenSure!) or clinical trials testing (GenChoice!).
+The GenSure! product completed its clinical trials, and is currently in registration and is seeking a CE mark in the EU.
+It was launched in September 2017.
 We have identified International distributors for this product.
-The GenChoice! product will enter clinical trials during the second full week in June 2017.
+The GenChoice! product will enter clinical trials in the next 30 days in Pennsylvania and California.
+The company chose two U.S. based venues rather than following the trail set by other companies who are completing their clinical trials in the developing world.
 At the conclusion of the clinical trials, the GenChoice! product will be registered in the EU and an application for 510K pre-market will be filed with the FDA.
 The company has contracted with the expert organization who will write the 510K document and prosecute this document along with the company.